 “I know that I have to comply with UK employment laws (minimum wage, notice periods, unfair dismissal protection. etc.) if I’m hiring an employee who lives and works in the UK.
 But, what employment laws apply to people I hire who live and work outside the UK?”

-It’s something we often get asked at SeedLegals, it’s relevant to many SeedLegals users and it’s an important question with a two-part answer, so we thought it worth doing the research and sharing in this blog post.
+It’s something we often get asked at SeedLegals, it’s relevant to many SeedLegals users and it’s an important question with a three-part answer, so we thought it worth doing the research and sharing in this blog post.

-So, here we’ll explain
+So, here we’ll explain:

-- How the law decides what employment law jurisdiction applies to an individual (through a “closest connection” test), and
+- How the law decides what employment law jurisdiction applies to an individual (through a “closest connection” test); and

 - How the law decides which of the employment protections an individual is entitled to once their working relationship is deemed to be connected to the UK (through the “employee”, “worker”, and “self-employed” categories).